 Most communications from Accommodation Services will be by email.
 If you want to amend your email address, or any of your personal details, please contact the Student Business team for your faculty.

 If you submit an application then decide you would like to change some of the information given, please contact email@example.com with your full name, UCAS/applicant number and request.

 When will I have an offer of accommodation?

-- if you're an undergraduate or postgraduate student with a conditional offer of study from Strathclyde, nothing will happen until the University makes you an unconditional offer of study, which you have firmly accepted.
+- if you hold a conditional offer of study, you will receive an offer of accommodation once the University makes you an unconditional offer of study and you have firmly accepted.

 Students with additional support needs